Chrysolina coerulans: Description

-Similar to other species of Chrysolina beetles, C. coerulans has cardiac glycosides (including Xylose) in their defensive glands.
+Similar to other species of Chrysolina beetles, C. coerulans has cardiac glycosides (including xylose) in its defensive glands.

 Taxonomy

-It is commonly known as the Blue Mint Beetle, or Blue Mint Leaf Beetle.
+It is commonly known as the blue mint beetle, or blue mint leaf beetle.

-It was originally published and described by German theologian and entomologist, Ludwig Gottlieb Scriba in 1791 in 'Journal für die Liebhaber der Entomologie' (Journal Liebh.
-Ent.), Volume 3 on page 286.
+It was originally published and described by German theologian and entomologist, Ludwig Gottlieb Scriba in 1791 in Journal für die Liebhaber der Entomologie, Volume 3 on page 286.